jgarro-MrG/fsd-midterm/mcq/midterm.md

 # FSD Midterm - Multiple Choice Questions

-This assessment cover the topics of: **HTML & CSS, Data Types, Function Calls, Variables, Operators, and Conditionals**.
+### Instructions

-Read the question carfelly and all the choices before making you selection.
+Read the question carfelly and all the choices before making your selection.

 1) What is the proper way to declare a variable for the string “John Doe”?